MattDennahower/mattdennahower.github.io/docs/epl_web_scraping/readme.md

 ----
 #### Future work

-1. Further updating formatting and data cleaning process
+1. Enhance the formatting and data cleaning process.

-2. Add in additional visualizations from the data
+2. Incorporate additional visualizations from the data.